-Join us for our annual Bluebell Island Ramble
+Join Us for the Bluebell Island Rambell

 Meet and park alongside the driveway at 13811 David Crockett Pkwy E, Decherd, TN 37324 adjacent to the Elk River.
-This location is about 1 mile southwest on HWY 64 from the Interstate 24 Pelham exit.
-The "E" in the 13811 David Crockett Pkwy E address is very important with GPS devices.
-Weather does sometimes impact this event in terms of the water level of the river.
-Should the island be inaccessible that morning due to high water, the event will go on and SCRLT will post notices on Sewanee Classifieds along with our Instagram and Facebook pages.
+This location is about 1 mile southwest on Hwy 64 from the Interstate 24 Pelham exit.
+Please note that the "E" in the 13811 David Crockett Pkwy E address is very important with GPS navigation devices.

 South Cumberland Regional Land Trust 501(c)(3) was established in 1993 for the goal of purchasing and protecting land located on or near the Cumberland Plateau.